 (3) Supports 8-bit YUV422, CCIR656 (NTSC or PAL), SM pixel

 |OPi One||69 mm × 48mm||36g||X|

 |OPi PC Plus||85mm × 55mm||70 g||X||X|

 |OPi PC Plus 2||108 mm × 67 mm||83 g||X||X|

 |OPi PC 2||108 mm × 67 mm||83 g||X||X|

 |Raspberry Pi 3||86 mm x 56 mm x 21mm|

 (1) mini connector 3-pin to retrieve messages from debugging from a monitor series.

 Which Linux distribution to install?

 The easiest is definitely to opt for a very light Armbian distribution.
-They are built from Debian or Ubuntu supports the technical specifics of ARM processors and peripherals available on the cards (WiFi chip …).
+They are built from Debian or Ubuntu supports the technical specifics of ARM processors and peripherals available on the boards (WiFi chip …).
 I also advise you to opt for this distribution if you are sensitive to safety.
 Shenzhen Xunlong Software CO works with the Armbian team and is involved in financing the project pending the creation of its own software development team.
 The distribution is updated very regularly and integrates the evolutions and correction of the Linux kernel.
 You can also compile your proposed distribution from the source code by following this tutorial.